 In May 2003, the FASB issued SFAS No. 150, "Accounting for Certain Financial Instruments with Characteristics of both Liabilities and Equity".
 SFAS No. 150 establishes standards for how an issuer classifies and measures certain financial instruments with characteristics of both liabilities and equity.
 It requires that an issuer classify a financial instrument that is within its scope as a liability (or an asset in some circumstances).
 This pronouncement initially affected our limited life consolidated partnerships that have a minority limited partner and that include a termination date in their respective partnership agreements at which point the partnership must redeem the outstanding equity interests for cash.
 However, on October 29, 2003, the FASB deferred recording the provisions of SFAS No. 150 that applied to limited life subsidiaries indefinitely.
 As a result, we do not have any instruments that qualify within the scope of SFAS No. 150 as of December 31, 2003.
 In ten of our partnerships the applicable partnership agreements provide for a contractual termination date based on specific dates or events.
-SFAS No. 150 requires disclosure of the estimated settlement value of these non-controlling interests was approximately \$38.8 million.
+SFAS No. 150 requires disclosure of the estimated settlement value of these non-controlling interests.
+As of December 31, 2003 the estimated settlement value of these non-controlling interests was approximately \$38.8 million.